Data Processing Agreement

 1. Confidentiality (Article 32 Paragraph 1 Point b GDPR)

-1.1 Physical Access Control (No unauthorized access to Data Processing Facilities): Entry into facilities is granted only by documented and supervised handling of keys and rfid access cards.
-On access to the building, an rfid key card must be used.
+1.1 Physical Access Control (No unauthorized access to Data Processing Facilities): Entry into facilities is granted only by documented and supervised handling of keys.
+On access to the building outside business hours, a password must be used.
 Furthermore, all office rooms require a key for physical access.
-The combination of locks on doors and rfid key cards prevent unauthorized access by external or third party individuals.
-Buildings are alarmed out of business hours and facilities are video monitored.
-All guests must register at the reception before being granted access to the facilities.
+The combination of locks on doors and passwords prevent unauthorized access by external or third party individuals.

 1.2 Electronic Access Control (No unauthorized use of the Data Processing and Data Storage Systems): No part of the production environment is hosted on FastTrack Software facilities.
 The production environment is located in Microsoft Azure datacenters in Amsterdam and Dublin for European datacenter customers and Virginia and Washington in the United States for non-European datacenter customers.
 FastTrack Software Facilities contain employee computers and servers for testing purposes only.
 No production data exists in these facilities.
 Copying any data, even test data, from these facilities or the production environment is strictly forbidden.

 1.3 Internal Access Control (permissions for user rights of access to and amendment of data; No unauthorized Reading, Copying, Changes or Deletions of Data within the system): All personnel access to equipment on the facilities is enforced by Active Directory accounts.
 Passwords are forcibly changed for all employees every 30 days.
-Accounts are controlled solely by the Data Protection Officer and working using credentials of other persons is strictly forbidden.
+Accounts are controlled solely by the assigned asset owner and working using credentials of other persons is strictly forbidden.
 Accounts are granted strictly on a "need to know" basis.
 No employee has access to more data than the job description warrants.